Science Says: What to know about the viral outbreak in China

 HOW IS IT TREATED?

-There are no specific medicines for the illness and no vaccine to prevent it.
-Symptoms are treated with pain and fever medicines, and people are advised to drink plenty of liquids and stay home and rest.
-Most people with common coronaviruses recover on their own.
+There is a test to identify the virus, but no vaccine to prevent an infection.
+Patients with the virus have been isolated in hospitals or homes to prevent spreading it.
+The symptoms are treated with pain and fever medication, and people are advised to drink plenty of liquids and rest while they recover.

 COULD IT BE AS BAD AS SARS?

-So far, the virus appears less dangerous and infectious than SARS, which also started in China and killed about 800 people.
-As of Tuesday, six deaths had been reported, all in Wuhan.
-Viruses can mutate into more dangerous and contagious forms, and it’s too early to say what will happen with this one.
+So far, the virus appears less dangerous and infectious than SARS, which also started in China in 2002-03 and killed about 800 people.
+However, viruses can mutate into more dangerous and contagious forms, and it’s too early to say what will happen with this one.

 The Associated Press Health and Science Department receives supportfrom the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.